First recorded by Evie Sands (US #114 1965).

 Originally recorded by The Royalettes (US #41/R&B #28 1965).

 Other hit version by Deniece Williams (US #10/R&B #1 1982).

 Also recorded by Laura Nyro & LaBelle (1971).

 From the wiki: ‘It’s Gonna Take a Miracle’ is a popular song written by Teddy Randazzo (‘Goin’ Out of My Head’, ‘Hurts So Bad’), Bob Weinstein, and Lou Stallman.
-It was first an R&B hit in 1965 for The Royalettes, who reached the Top-30 on the U.S. R&B chart with the song and also peaked at #41 on the U.S. pop chart.
+It was first an R&B hit in 1965 for The Royalettes, who peaked at #41 on the Billboard Hot 100 pop chart but reached the R&B Top-30.
 In 1971, Laura Nyro recorded the song for her album, Gonna Take a Miracle, with background vocals performed by LaBelle.